silastittes/rdmc/README.md

 # dmc
 ## Distinguishing among modes of convergent adaptation using population genomic data -- R package

-NOTE: This package is very much a work in progress, especially the documentation.
+NOTE: This package is a work in progress, especially the documentation.
 All effort will be made to keep updates backwards compatible, but there are no guarantees.

 This is the source code page for an R package implementing methods presented in Lee and Coop (2017).
 [See this page for Kristin Lee's original code and exentions](https://github.com/kristinmlee/dmc/)